 One of the benefits of Hot Springs is that there is very little traffic.
 The average commute to work is 0.00 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.

-As is often the case in a small town, Hot Springs doesn't have a public transportation system that people use to get to and from their jobs every day.
+Hot Springs is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.